fhiso/legacy-format/data-model.md

 ### FONE   {#FONE}

-A phonetic variation of a superior text string.
+Phonetic: a phonetic variation of a superior text string.

 {.note} This tag was introduced in GEDCOM 5.5.1.